ejcunliffe/ejcunliffe/README.md

 - I'm at the perfect spot on my journey/path now to direct focus on professional things that excite me!
 - Thankful for the variety of conversations and upskilling topics that indirectly landed me here, on GitHub.

 I'm always exploring, planting seeds, wanting to collaborate, and constantly curious so PLEASE bother me and teach me something new.
+Time to PLAY.